 To analyse whether the effect of transient edges changes with elevation, we tested for a potential interaction between mean elevation of hunting area and transient edge density.
-We found no significant interaction between transient edge density and elevation for roe deer, and models considering this interaction showed higher AICc values ($\Delta \ge 5$) compared to models without interaction.
+We found no significant interaction between transient edge density and elevation for roe deer, and models considering this interaction showed higher AICc values ( $\Delta \geq 5$ ) compared to models without interaction.
 We, therefore, present the results for models without interactions between transient edge density and elevation for roe deer in Table S1.
-In contrast, a significant interaction between transient edge density and elevation for contrast, a significant interaction between transient edge density and elevation modulates the effect of transient edges for chamois (Table S2; Figure 3b), with a decreasing edge effect with elevation.
+In contrast, a significant interaction between transient edge density and elevation up to 4 years post-disturbance indicates that elevation modulates the effect of transient edges for chamois (Table S2; Figure 3b), with a decreasing edge effect with elevation.